MarcinOrlowski/weekday-plasmoid/README.md

 ![Theme item settings](img/config-appearance-item.png)

- 1. Configuration item label
+ 1. Configuration item label,
- 1. On/Off switch for optional configuration items
+ 1. On/Off switch for optional configuration items,
- 1. Background color
+ 1. Background color,
- 1. Swaps Background <-> Foreground colors
+ 1. Swaps Background <-> Foreground colors,
- 1. Foreground (text) color
+ 1. Foreground (text) color,
- 1. Boldface appearance switch
+ 1. Boldface appearance on/off switch,
- 1. Italic appearance switch
+ 1. Italic appearance on/off switch,
- 1. Copy all item attributes to internal clipboard
+ 1. Copy all item attributes to internal clipboard,
- 1. Paste attributes from internal clipboard
+ 1. Paste attributes from internal clipboard.

 **NOTES:**
  * For each color you can specify transparency ("alpha channel") from `0` meaning full transparency, to `255` meaning full opaque.
  * Colors are **layered** to allow fancy configuration.
 Widget general background color is **always** drawn for each day then it is overlaid by background color as set for specific type of day.
  * If you do not want color mixing to happen, ensure top layer color's transparency is set to `255` (full opaque).
  * If you enable separate configuration for "Future Saturday" and "Future Sunday", background color set for "Future days" will not be used.

 ### Locale ###

 ![Locale](img/config-locale.png)

  * **Use non default locale**: system wide (`C`) locale is used to construct day labels.
 Enable this option and specify name of installed locale (i.e. `en_US`) you want to be used for constructing day labels instead.
  * **Use non default week start day**: first day of the week is obtained from system or specified locale.
 Enable this option to set that day manually.

 ### Tooltip ###